- Taking your medication as prescribed is key to HIV treatment working.

 - Use a pill box

 Lots of people find pill boxes useful.
 These have separate sections which you can put each dose of your medication into.
-Some also have different sections for different times of the day.
+Especially if you are taking a large number of medicines at different times of the day, a pill box with compartments for the days of the week and times of the day may be useful.
 You might find it helpful to fill your pill box at the start of the week so you can keep track of what you need to take each day.

 Pill boxes might be available for free from your HIV clinic or you can buy one yourself.
 Check with your pharmacist that all your medications can be stored in a pill box.
 This is because some pills have to be kept in their original container.
 For example, the bottle that Truvada comes in contains a small capsule that keeps the tablets dry.